oscarorti/motion-compensated-transform-coding/README.md

-# upc-motion-compensated-transform-coding
+# Motion-Compensated Transform Coding

 An implementation of Motion-Compensated transform coding paper.
-For academic purposes.
+For academic purposes in UPC (Universitat Politécnica de Catalunya).